Thursday, November 16, 2023

 • Don't Let Go.
 All-timer?
 No. But damn good, I say.
 Appreciate how Jerry playfully sings way down looow in the final round of "hold me tight and don't let go"s, while Melvin mimics his vocal.
 Then he tears the heck out of the jam, brings it up to a nice climax, then collapses into lonesome space for a few minutes, the Hammond B3 framing Jerry's moaning in the moonlight, before he brings it back home.
 Not too many Don't Let Go's were ending in free space anymore (list forthcoming, hopefully?), so that's a nice touch.
 Overall: a mighty fine Don't Let Go.

 • Mississippi Moon.
 A real rarity for the 90's, and the only one of the tour again.
-Again, some rust spots on the vocals and the turnarounds, but Jerry digs in for the solo, and then digs in again for a unusual(?) second solo after Melvin's featured spot (which was usually the piece's climax).
+Again, there are some rust spots on the vocals and the turnarounds, but Jerry digs in for the solo, and then digs in again for a unusual(?) second solo after Melvin's featured spot (which was usually the piece's climax).

 • After all that, I wish that Tangled Up in Blue came crashing into the end of this set like a missile, but it does not.
-A little slow and maybe too carefully paced at first, but he gets the truck out on the highway and invites you to ride it out with him.
+It's a little slow and maybe too carefully paced at first, but he gets the truck out on the highway and invites you to ride it out with him.
 He might be coasting a bit during the solos, but as the jam begins, he seems to pause for a breath, braces himself, and channels some that Leo energy into a regal final jam.
 There's nice energy bump just before the 11 min mark that gets us across the finish line, but it all sounds pretty good to me.

 Best potential organized?
 I would say so, yes.
 One long discourse, all of it intrinsically valuable.
 So I will end, as I ought to, with a salute to the tapers.
 Midway through Tangled, there's a moment when the high frequencies drop out, when (I assume) the mics are lowered and hidden.
 Then @6:45, the quality increases and, with a "whoo!" of relief, one taper hollers to the other, "the things we have to go through!"
 Thank goodness you did!
 Thank you tapers!